zhao-zilong/Fed-TGAN/README.md

 # FED-TGAN: Federated Learning Framework for Synthesizing Tabular Data

-This repo is the testbed for paper ***FED-TGAN: Federated Learning Framework for Synthesizing Tabular Data***.
+This repo is the testbed for paper ***FED-TGAN: Federated Learning Framework for Synthesizing Tabular Data*** and ***GDTS: GAN-based distributed tabular synthesizer***.
 The code contains two parts: `Server` and `Client`.
 The server is the federator in federated learning (FL).
 The clients are the participants.
 The testbed is a distributed framework realised on Pytorch RPC.
 The server and client can be placed on different computers, as long as they can communicate via internet.
 I will first introduce how to train the FED-TGAN algorithm (using Intrusion dataset as a demo).
 Then explain how to evaluate the results (i.e., statistical similarity and ML utility) in the same way as we showed in the paper.

 ## Training process